BuckPlankchest/Ball-Bot/README.md

 * !kill
 Causes the bot to disconnect and the script to exit.
 This can only be executed if the message comes from a user id

+* !changenick
+Makes the bot change it's nickname, randomly from 'nicknames.txt' because of a future plan.
+Only executable by the owner.

+* !fortune
+Takes a random line from 'fortune.txt', and responds with a "fortune".

+* !quote
+Takes a random line from 'quotes.txt', and responds with a quote.

 ## Other helpful things
 The discord.py documention might be useful if you want to contribute: https://discordpy.readthedocs.io/en/latest/

+## Planned features
+choice between random and entered nicknames! the bot changing its nickname periodically! checking to see if the files are actually there!
+Being actually functional!